justinmklam/personal-website/content/posts/mecha/perfeggct.md

 draft = false
 +++

-__Background:__ Gone are the days of blindly timing and boiling eggs and being left with nothing but a bad yolk.
-As part of our final year mechatronics engineering project, we developed a device that measures the oscillation of an egg suspended on a spring.
-When a hard boiled egg is spun on a table, it rotates freely since the inside is completely solid.
+__Background:__ When a hard boiled egg is spun on a table, it rotates freely since the inside is completely solid.
 With a raw egg, the liquid yolk sloshes around and resists rotation.
 By using math and physics, we can analyze the rotational oscillation of an egg and determine the yolk consistency.

 > "If it's worth doing, it's worth overdoing." - Jaime Hyneman